Baaggii/erp-web-next/docs/transaction-form-config.md

 - **allowedBranches** – restrict usage to these branch IDs
 - **allowedDepartments** – restrict usage to these department IDs

+The form displays header fields (system filled values) separately from other fields.
+When printing, the `printEmpField` and `printCustField` lists control which fields appear on the employee or customer copy of the document.

 Example snippet:

 ```json